Personalized, career-focused education on campus or online.

 Ready for the next step?
 Continue below to learn more about Saint Joseph’s campus programs, history, and extracurricular activities like student clubs and athletics.

-The new SJC website uses a tabbing system to differentiate between content intended for Campus and Online students.
+The SJC website uses a tabbing system to differentiate between content intended for Campus and Online students.

 Whenever you see the green book icon and/or a tab with the word "Campus" on it, you can click it to be taken to content specifically concerning Saint Joseph's College's campus on Sebago Lake.
 Look for this tab on the upper right-hand corner of pages.